vygr/ChrysaLisp/STATUS.md

 prebinding of quote, quasi-quote, lambda and macro symbols !!!

+`boot.inc` predicates have been changed to functions rather than macros.

 ------

 Addition of `test` option for the `make` command.
 If you wish to run a quick